geeShoe/db-connector/README.md

 composer require geeshoe/db-connecter
 ```

-### Configure
+## Configure

 Db-Connector configuration parameters can be set using various file formats.
-However, JSON is the only format currently supported out of the box.
-Other
+However, JSON and environment variables are the only format's currently
-formats such as .env, yaml, etc.. are soon to follow.
+supported out of the box.
+Other formats are soon to follow.

 It is possible to brew your own config adapter using the AbstractConfigObject in
 the meantime.

+---
+#### Environment Variable Config

+The EnvConfigAdapter parse's the following environment variable's for the database
+connection:

+- `GSD_DB_HOST` - Host name or IP of the database server.
+- `GSD_DB_PORT` - Port number of the database server.
+- `GSD_DB_USER` - User name used by the database.
+- `GSD_DB_PASSWORD` - Password of the user.
+- `GSD_DB_PERSISTENT` - Set to either `true` or `false` to enable/disable
+persistent connections.
+- `GSD_DB_DATABASE` - (Not Required) Select which database to use at the
+ connection level rather than at the SQL Statement level. `GSD_DB_DATABASE` does
+ not need to be set in the environment if it's not used.

+---

+#### JSON Config
 Copy the included dbConnector_DIST.json to a secure location outside of your
-projects web root.
+projects public web root.

 Change the values to reflect your database configuration.